m4k3r-org/wp-cluster/readme.md

  - If no site can be found, visitor is directed to network homepage.
  - Virtually all link functions reference "siteurl" and "home" options, we modify them once a request is validated.

+ - The network's (WordPress calls it "site") domain setting in wp_sites is used in links but not served.

 ## Structure